standard-for-public-code/standard-for-public-code/criteria/documenting.md

 ## What this does

 * Users can start using and contributing more quickly
-* You help others to ask the key question 'is there already code that does something like this' and helps people discover your codebase
+* You help others who ask the key question 'is there already code that does something like this' and help these people discover your codebase
 * Provide transparency into your organisation and processes

 ## What this does not do